osg-htc/user-school-2018/docs/materials/day4/part3-ex2-stashcache-shared.md

         ::file
         queue inputfile matching mouse_rna.fa.*

-And that mouse\_rna.fa.\* files exist in the current directory (you should have copied them from the previous exercise directory.
+And that mouse\_rna.fa.\* files exist in the current directory (you should have copied them from the previous exercise directory).

 Submit the Job
 --------------